Enter the

 Seasons/Availability

-Kitaro persimmons are available for a short time in the late summer and the early fall months.
+Kitaro persimmons are available for a short season in the late summer through early fall.

 Current Facts